ChromeGaming/Dot-Box/README.md

 Thank you for contributing to our project!
 Your help is greatly appreciated in making Dot-Box even better. 😊

-### 8. **Mind Games** 🧠
-   - **Bluffing:** Occasionally make moves that seem advantageous to your opponent but actually benefit you in the long run.
-   - **Psychological Warfare:** Use your opponent's expectations against them to gain an advantage.

-## Features
-- Multiplayer game supporting 2 to 6 players.
-- Strategic gameplay requiring tactical thinking.
-- Customizable board size with rows and columns from 5 to 30.
-- Dynamic gameplay where players earn extra chances for completing squares.
 <center>
 <a href="https://github.com/GameSphere-MultiPlayer/Dot-Box/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=GameSphere-MultiPlayer/Dot-Box" />
 </a>
 </center>

->>>>>>> c24930267a42740eaa322666450a0591241fa631